 - Liquor, drug, and weapon offenses are reported when an arrest (including a citation) is involved or a referral for university disciplinary action is made.
 Note the number of people arrested or referred.

 When the form is completed, please forward it as soon as possible to the Texas A&M University-Central Texas Police Department at Public Safety, FH 103, Founders Hall, Attn.
-Chief Todd.
+Interim Chief Little-Salas.
 The form may also be submitted by Fax to (254) 501-5806 or e-mail to firstname.lastname@example.org.
 Some departments may wish to retain a copy for their files.
 If so, the forms should be retained for at least three years.

 Campus Security Authority Training